testfairy/docs/docs/051_Platforms/11_React_Native.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HpLOsNwd_FM" frameborder="0" allowfullscreen></iframe>

-[TestFairy](https://www.testfairy.com) bridge to the TestFairy iOS SDK.
+TestFairy for React native is a bridge to the [TestFairy](https://www.testfairy.com) SDK.
 Integrating the TestFairy SDK into your app allows better understanding of how your app performs on real devices.
 It tells you when and how people are using your app, and provide you with any metric you need to optimize for better user experience and better code.

 ## Manual installation iOS